MichaelSteffens/ODSPilotLog/README.md

 ## Accumulated Flight Times and Numbers of Landings

-The five rightmost colums of the 'Flight Log' sheet are computing accumulated flight times and numbers of landings, including the current row, and _limited to filtered rows_.
+The five rightmost columns of the 'Flight Log' sheet are computing accumulated flight times and numbers of landings, including the current row, and _limited to filtered rows_.
 To determine accumulated values for a specific subset, e.g. a set of aircraft types or flights logged as PIC, use the title row filters to restrict the display as needed.

 ## Copying